rya-sge/access-denied/_posts/cryptowallet-how could go wrong.md

 This function was designed to generate pseudo-random numbers that qualify for use in cryptography.
 To increase their entropy, *SecureRandom* relies on the browser function *window.crypto.random*.

 Unfortunataly, this function was not implemented in most of navigatore (only Netscape).
 As such, this call in JSBN fails silently when used by early versions of BitcoinJS and entropy is subsequently gathered from **Math.random()**, wich is not designed to produce secure random numbers.

+Use a secure random function (SecureRandom() )

+Generate pseudo-random numbers that qualify for use in cryptography.

+Relies on the browser function *window.crypto.random*.

+Only implemented in Netscape

 Reference: